 Mutation: c.-22G>A in MLPH gene

-The analysis is suitable for the following breeds: Australian Shepherd, Briard, Doberman Pincher, Great Dane, German Pinscher, Labrador Retriever, Large Munsterlander, Miniature Pincher, Newfoundland, Rhodesian Ridgeback,
+The analysis is suitable for the following breeds: American Shepherd, mini American Shepherd, Australian Shepherd, mini Australian Shepherd, Briard, Doberman Pincher, Great Dane, German Pinscher, French Bulldog, Labrador Retriever, Large Munsterlander, Miniature Pincher, Newfoundland, Rhodesian Ridgeback,